 I had to wait until enough people exited the train so that I could snag a forward facing seat for the rest of the journey and I was so unbelievably grateful.
 As the train finally arrived in Porto I didn’t even care that a cranky old women yelled at me in Portuguese because somehow she was convinced that I alone (not the other 10 people) was blocking the aisle.
 Cranky old women are cranky all over the world and in every language.

 Porto, one of our favorite cities.
 There is just something special about Porto.
 Ask anyone who has spent time here and they’ll tell you the same.
 Maybe it’s the beautiful Douro River, maybe it’s the red tiled roofs or the beautifully tiled building facades, or maybe it’s the people.
 Quite possibly it could be the fact that Porto is the home of port wine.
 Or, maybe it’s the university students who seemingly attend Hogwarts.

 The game plan (at least for now) is to find a place to stay, unpack and stay awhile.
-I am half Portuguese and I think it’s about time I get to know the culture of my mother and grandmother and all the mothers before them.
+I am half Portuguese and I think it’s about time I get to know the culture of my mother and grandparents and all the mothers before them.
 When we were here in 2015, we fell head over heels and told ourselves we would make it back.
 We’re just going to live among the locals and see where it leads us.
-And, while we’re busy doing as little as possible, we’ll see if we can continue to work our way through the residency process as part of our expat experiment.
-Whether it comes together or not isn’t all that important in the big picture.
-What’s important is just being here… until we’re not.